chcdc/dotfiles/README.md

 Hi, there!

-This repository **Boilerplates** is my personal template collection.
+This repository **Dotfiles** is my personal template collection.
 Here you'll find templates, and configurations for various tools and tecnologies.

 ## Contribution